Textualize/textual/docs/guide/CSS.md

     You can apply a class name to any class, which means that widgets of different types could share classes.

 Class name selectors may be _chained_ together by appending another full stop and class name.
 The selector will match a widget that has _all_ of the class names set.
-For instance, the following sets a red background on widgets that have both `error` _and_ `disables` class names.
+For instance, the following sets a red background on widgets that have both `error` _and_ `disabled` class names.

 ```css
 .error.disabled {